Cook County Administration Building

-The Cook County Administration Building (formerly known as the Brunswick Building) is a skyscraper located at 69 West Washington Street in Chicago, Illinois.
+The George W. Dunne Cook County Administration Building (formerly known as the Brunswick Building) is a skyscraper at 69 West Washington Street in Chicago, Illinois.
 The building, constructed between the years 1962 and 1964, is 475 ft (144.8 m) tall, and contains 35 floors.
 It has a concrete structure.
 The building, engineered by Fazlur Khan of the firm Skidmore, Owings & Merrill, is notable for innovating the tube-within-a-tube structural system.